 As the leader of CHAI’s viral hepatitis initiatives, the Director will set the Viral Hepatitis program’s vision and strategy and work with a variety of teams across CHAI to ensure its successful implementation.
 S/he will represent the program to CHAI’s leadership, other teams across the organization, and in external forums.
 S/he will manage a small team of dedicated staff on the global team and coordinate program implementation involving over 30 people across CHAI global and country programs.

-CHAI is seeking a highly motivated individual with 5 years of experience working as a leader in the global health arena, a proven record of leadership, strategy development, program execution, and communication skills.
+CHAI is seeking a highly motivated individual with 10 years of experience with a proven record of leadership, strategy development, program execution, and communication skills, preference for the last 5 years in the private sector.
 The Director must be able to simultaneously manage executing a business-oriented access-focused strategy while having a strong technical grasp of viral hepatitis.
+A background in public health or hepatitis is not necessary but the Director must be able to quickly learn the technical aspects of the disease.
 The Director will have strong relationship management skills, with an ability to align internal stakeholders around the program vision and to influence senior stakeholders in the global viral hepatitis community.
-The Director must have proven experience with fundraising, including a passion for developing and chasing new funding opportunities and significant experience writing proposals.
-The ideal candidate would also have strong private sector experience.
+The Director must have proven experience in sales or fundraising including a passion for developing and chasing new funding opportunities.
+The ideal candidate would also have strong experience in innovative financing and rapidly developing new teams or projects.
 The Director must be able to function independently, flexibly and creatively in a fast-paced environment.
 CHAI places great value on personal qualities including resourcefulness, tenacity, humility and a strong commitment to excellence.
 The position will require domestic and international travel to meet key stakeholders and country representatives, estimated at ~50%.
 This position reports to the Vice President of Disease Strategy for the Access Program.